ManikantaSanjay/cs272-custom-env/README.md

 An episode ends when the balloon reaches the target altitude of 1000 units.
 The environment also includes a random wind effect, which adds an element of unpredictability to the altitude control challenge.

 ## Results
-The episodic returns of PPO algorithm are below -
+The episodic returns of PPO algorithm are as follows -

 <img src="/results/ppo_run.png" width="1000">

-The episodic returns of DQN algorithm are below -
+The episodic returns of DQN algorithm are as follows -

 <img src="/results/dqn_run.png" width="1000">

-The episodic returns of APPO algorithm are below -
+The episodic returns of APPO algorithm are as follows -

 <div>
   <img src="/results/appo_max.png" alt="APPO Max Results" width="500" />